Kubernetes Networking: How to Write Your Own CNI Plug-in with Bash

 Communication between containers on different VMs

 Finally, there is only one issue left.
 Containers on different VMs can’t talk to each other.
 If you think about it, this makes a perfect sense.
-If we are sending a request from the 10.244.0.4 container to the 10.244.1.3 container, we never specified that the request should be routed through the 10.128.0.3 VM.
-Usually, in such cases, we can rely on the ip route command to setup some additional routes for us.
-If we carried out this experiment on some bare-metal servers directly connected to each other, we could do something like this:
+If we are sending a request from the 10.244.0.4

-$ ip route add 10.244.0.0/24 via 10.128.0.2 dev ens4 # run on worker
+$ ip route add 10.244.1.0/24 via 10.128.0.3 dev ens4 # run on master $ ip route add 10.244.0.0/24 via 10.128.0.2 dev ens4 # run on worker

 This, however, requires the direct layer 2 connectivity between VMs.
 In GCP, the above-listed commands are not going to work.
 Instead, we can rely on some native GCP features to set up routing for us.
 Just execute the following two commands from the Cloud Shell VM:

-$ gcloud compute routes create k8s-master --destination-range 10.244.0.0/24 --network k8s --next-hop-address 10.128.0.2
+$ gcloud compute routes create k8s-master --destination-range 10.244.0.0/24 --network k8s --next-hop-address 10.128.0.2 $ gcloud compute routes create k8s-worker --destination-range 10.244.1.0/24 --network k8s --next-hop-address 10.128.0.3

-The first command creates a route in GCP to forward all packages with the destination IP from the 10.244.0.0/2 range to the master VM (10.128.0.2).
+).
 The second command does the same thing for the worker VM.
 After this, containers located on different VMs should be able to communicate.

 Now, all types of communication should work just fine.
 As a final step, I want you to take a final look at the Kubernetes networking solution we’ve just implemented.